 Public Works employees under the Local 433 union contract hired on or before December 31, 2006 are entitled to 20 sick days per year with the right to accumulate 150 days.
 Upon retirement, an employee will be paid for 30% of a maximum of 90 days of unused accumulated sick days.
 The rate of pay for this benefit shall be the employee's rate of pay at the time of retirement.
 Public Works employees hired on or after January 1, 2007 are entitled to 10 sick days per year with the right to accumulate 75 days.
 Upon retirement, an employee will be paid for 30% of a maximum of 45 days of unused accumulated sick days.
+The rate of pay at the time of retirement, an employee will be paid for 30% of a maximum of 45 days of unused accumulated sick days.
 The rate of pay for this benefit shall be the employee's rate of pay at the time of retirement.